hatakkey/MAG-integrated/docs/installation_verification.md

 ###4. **Downloadin the CLIscripts**

-The following predefined scripts can be used to download the CLI scripts directly to the nodes
+Use the ./upload-cliscripts.sh script to download the predefined CLI scripts to the CF (Compact Flash) of the nodes directly

 ```bash
 [root@compute-1 scripts]# ./upload-cliscripts.sh